Having a frank discussion about money matters with your boss can be an uncomfortable thought.

 You can ask your boss to identify your areas for improvement so you can work on taking your performance to the next level.
 Be sure to establish specific goals and timelines so you have an idea of when to revisit the negotiation.

-Alternatively, you can also negotiate for better employee benefits like extended annual leave, telecommuting, flexible spending account and skills training.
+Alternatively, you can also negotiate for better employee benefits like extended annual leave, additional vacation time, telecommuting, flexible spending account and skills training.

-At the end of the day, all is not lost if your request for a raise gets rejected.
+At the end of the day, all is not lost if your request for a salary raise gets rejected and you receive additional employee benefits since that is also in response to your exceptional performance in your role.